huggingface/blog/autonlp-prodigy.md

 <img src="assets/42_autonlp_prodigy/a2.png">

 WOW!
 This is amazing!
 As you can see, the model is now performing extremely well!
 Its able to detect many entities in the same text.
-The precision and recall was still a bit low and thus we continued labeling even more data.
+The precision and recall were still a bit low and thus we continued labeling even more data.
 After labeling around ~250 samples, we had the best results in terms of precision and recall.
 The accuracy went up to ~95.9% and precision and recall were 0.73 and 0.79 respectively.
 At this point, we decided to stop labelling and end the experimentation process.
 The following graph shows how the accuracy of best model improved as we added more samples to the dataset:

 <img src="assets/42_autonlp_prodigy/chart.png">